namyeon/namyeon.github.io/index.md

 *   [IP.
 5] **Lee, N.,** & Lee, S. (3rd round revise and resubmit).
 Visualizing science: The impact of infographics on free recall, elaboration, and attitude change to GM food news. _Public Understanding of Science._

 *   [IP.
-4] **Lee, N.** & Lee, S. (working paper).
-Effects of Scientific Consensus and Visualization on Attitude Change, Similarity Judgement, and Purchase Intention on GM Food: Health Beliefs as Moderators. _Expected journal for submission: Science Communication._
+4] Lee, S., **Lee, N.,** & Dockter, C. (Under review).
+Effects of communication source and racial representation in clinical trial recruitment flyers. _Health Communication._

 *   [IP.
-3] Lee, S., **Lee, N.,** & Dockter, C. (working paper).
-Effects of communication source and racial representation in clinical trial recruitment flyers. _Expected journal for submission: Health Communication._
+3] **Lee, N.** & Lee, S. (working paper).
+Effects of Scientific Consensus and Visualization on Attitude Change, Similarity Judgement, and Purchase Intention on GM Food: Health Beliefs as Moderators. _Expected journal for submission: Science Communication._

 *   [IP.
 2] Zhu, D., Lee, S., & **Lee, N.** (working paper).
 The Influence of Opinion Congruence and Incivility On Visual Attention to Online Comments: An Eye-tracking Study. _Expected journal for submission: International Journal of Human Computer Interaction._